 The Executive Committee assesses the performance of the operating segments based on a measure of Adjusted EBITDA.
-Adjusted EBITDA is defined as profit for the period before net finance cost, income tax, depreciation, amortization, certain non-cash items such as impairments and write-offs of unsuccessful efforts, accrual of share-based payment, unrealized result on commodity risk management contracts and other non-recurring events.
+Adjusted EBITDA is defined as profit for the period (determined as if IFRS 16 Leases has not been adopted, as specified in the indenture governing the 2024 Notes), before net finance cost, income tax, depreciation, amortization, certain non-cash items such as impairments and write-offs of unsuccessful exploration efforts, accrual of share-based payment, unrealized result on commodity risk management contracts and other non recurring events.
 Operating Netback is equivalent to Adjusted EBITDA before cash expenses included in Administrative, Geological and Geophysical and Other operating expenses.
-Other information provided, except as noted below, to the Executive Committee is measured in a manner consistent with that in the financial statements.
+Other information provided to the Executive Committee is measured in a manner consistent with that in the financial statements.